- According to the CDC, gay and bisexual men are more severely affected by HIV than any other group in the United States.

 - Many gay and bisexual men with HIV are unaware they have it.
 Click the link to read a CDC Fact Sheet titled: HIV Among Gay and Bisexual Men.

 Know your status!
 Get a HIV rapid test today.Call 734-AIDS (2437) for more information.

-The STD/HIV Program of the Department of Public Health and Social Services is committed to preventing and reducing new STD and HIV infections on the island of Guam and providing the necessary and appropriate services to those who are infected and affected by these infections.
+The STD/HIV Program of the Department of Public Health and Social Services is committed to preventing and reducing new STD and HIV infections on the island of Guam and providing the necessary and appropriate services to those who are infected and affected by STDs and HIV.
 Below is an overview of our FREE and CONFIDENTIAL services:

 - HIV & STD TESTING

 Getting yourself tested is the first step to knowing your status.

 The STD/HIV Program provides testing for HIV, syphilis, gonorrhea (GC), Chlamydia (CT) and trichomoniasis.
 Currently, the program distributes self-collection kits for GC and CT; these tests involve the collection of either urine or vaginal swab specimens.

 Our trained counselors are available to assist you in your decision to get tested.
 Counseling sessions are client-oriented – everything discussed depends on your circumstances and your needs.
 Counselors always maintain a high degree of client privacy and confidentiality.

 Should you seek additional services other than those our program provides, counselors will provide referrals to other organizations to assist you.